 Our study also relates to the literature on innovation and economic growth.
 The seminal study in this literature is Romer (1990), who develops the first R&D-based growth model driven by the development of new products (horizontal innovation).
 The roughly contemporaneous study by Aghion and Howitt (1992) develops the quality-ladder Schumpeterian growth model in which innovation is driven by the improvement of the quality of products (vertical innovation); see also Grossman and Helpman (1991) and Segerstrom et al. (1990).
-Subsequent studies in this literature combine the two dimensions of innovation to develop the Schumpeterian growth model with endogenous market structure that removes the scale effect; see Smulders and van de Klundert (1995), Peretto (1998, 1999) and Howitt
+Subsequent studies in this literature combine the two dimensions of innovation to develop the Schumpeterian growth model with endogenous market structure that removes the scale effect; see Smulders and van de Klundert (1995) and Peretto (1998, 1999) for the variant with creative accumulation and Howitt (1999) for the variant with creative destruction.

-(1999).
 Peretto (2015) builds on these contributions and develops a model that features the endogenous activation of the two dimensions of innovation when the economy crosses dimension-specific thresholds or market size, a property that produces an endogenous takeoff.
 This study expands the scope of this literature by exploring the effects of productive government spending in the scale-invariant Schumpeterian growth model with endogenous market structure and endogenous takeoff.

-Finally, our study relates to the branch of the literature that examines the effects of fiscal policy on innovation and economic growth.
-For example, Lin and Russo (1999), Zeng and Zhang (2002), Peretto (2003, 2007a, 2007b, 2011), Haruyama and Itaya (2006), Chen et al. (2017) and Arawatari et al. (2023) also explore the effects of various fiscal policy instruments in different variants of the innovation-driven growth model.
-Some of these studies also consider the scale-invariant Schumpeterian growth model with endogenous market structure.
+Therefore, our study also relates to the branch of the literature that examines the effects of fiscal policy on innovation and economic growth.
+For example, Lin and Russo (1999), Zeng and Zhang (2002), Peretto (2003, 2007a, 2007b, 2011), Haruyama and Itaya (2006), Chen et al. (2017), Jaimovich and Rebelo (2017), Akcigit et al. (2022) and Arawatari et al. (2023) explore the effects of various fiscal policy instruments in different variants of the innovation-driven growth model.
+Among these studies, Peretto (2007b) also studies the effects of distortionary taxes that finance productive public spending in the scale-invariant Schumpeterian growth model with endogenous market structure; however, he considers only local dynamics around the steady state and follows the literature's conventional wisdom in postulating a productive structure that is linear in firm knowledge.
+Introducing agents with heterogeneous R&D abilities to the model in Romer (1990), Arawatari et al. (2023) consider the effect of productive government spending on innovation and show that it becomes nonlinear due to the presence of heterogeneous agents.
 Our study contributes to this literature by exploring the effects of productive government spending and various tax instruments on the endogenous transition of an economy from pre-industrial stagnation to innovation-driven growth.